Alex Bregman Player Props: Astros vs. Yankees

-Alex Bregman -- 0-for-4 in his last game -- will be in action for the Houston Astros versus the New York Yankees, with Luis Severino on the mound, on August 4 at 7:05 PM ET.
+The Houston Astros and Alex Bregman (.364 slugging percentage over his past 10 games, including two homers), battle starter Nestor Cortes Jr. and the New York Yankees at Yankee Stadium, Saturday at 1:05 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Yankees.
+He had a hitless showing in his most recent game (0-for-3 with an RBI) against the Yankees.

 Alex Bregman Game Info & Props vs. the Yankees